vatpac-technology/sops/docs/aerodromes/classc/Darwin.md

 | **Darwin ATIS**   |                       | **128.250** | **YPDN_ATIS** |

 !!! note
-    Darwin is a [joint military/civil aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
+    YPDN is a [joint military/civil aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
 Ensure you are familiar with the [military controller skills](../../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
 ADC owns the airspace within the DN CTR (`SFC`–`A010`).
 This airspace is designed to facilitate the processing of helicopter scenic flights and low-level helicopter circuits.